-smartHinge – the original and best box hinge!
-10,000+ of pairs sold to discerning box makers worldwide
+smartHinge – the original and best stay-less box hinge!
+12,000+ of pairs sold to discerning box makers worldwide

 smartHinge – is simply the highest quality, easiest to fit, best looking box hinge on the market